NCSA Speed sessions

-RULES: Skaters will follow the instruction of the head coach.
+RULES: Skaters will follow the instruction of the person running the session.
 All skaters are expected to assist with setting up and removing safety pads.
 No skating is allowed until the pads are set up and the doors are closed.
-No one is allowed to go onto the track, go to the wall, or open any door except with permission of the coach.
+During the session: No one is allowed to go onto the track, go to the wall, or open any door except with permission of the person running the session.
 Skaters are discouraged from exiting/entering the ice during the session.
 Water bottles and jackets are placed in bins in the center of the ice.

 Parents must respect the safety rules.
 This includes NOT opening the door of the rink for any reason, or calling their child over to the wall.
 An open door, or a person standing at the wall creates an extremely dangerous hazard.
 Skaters can be moving at over 25 mph, so, you can see the importance of providing a controlled environment.
 A collision can cause severe injuries.

 Skaters who fail to follow rules or instructions may be banned from NCSA events.

 SEASON: Sessions are planned according to the race schedule.
 December to March: heavy training to prepare skaters for the NorCal Championships (Jan), the State Championships (Feb) and the National Age Group Championships (Mar), and other events.
 Lots of laps, fast laps, speed drills, and less emphasis on technical drills.

 April to August: back-to-basics – technique drills, emphasis on technique, building strength, endurance.
 We may do very specific technique drills on the ice, using buckets or straps to train skaters in very specific motions.

 September to November: race prep, strategy, as well as continuing to build on technique, endurance and strength.